base/base/crates/op-succinct/book/getting-started/proposer.md

 # Proposer

-Now that you have deployed the `OPSuccinctL2OutputOracle` contract, you can start the `op-succinct-proposer` service which replaces the normal `op-proposer` service in the OP Stack.
+Now that you have deployed the `OPSuccinctL2OutputOracle` contract, you can start the `op-succinct` service which replaces the normal `op-proposer` service in the OP Stack.

-The `op-succinct-proposer` service will call to [Succinct's Prover Network](https://docs.succinct.xyz/generating-proofs/prover-network) to generate proofs of the execution and derivation of the L2 state transitions.

-The modified proposer  performs the following tasks:
-1. Monitors L1 state to determine when to request a proof.
-2. Requests proofs from the OP Succinct server.
-The server sends requests to the Succinct Prover Network.
+The `op-succinct` service consists of two containers:
+- `op-succinct-server`: Receives proof requests from the `op-succinct-proposer`, generates the witness for the proof, and submits the proof to the Succinct Prover Network.
+Handles the communication with the [Succinct's Prover Network](https://docs.succinct.xyz/generating-proofs/prover-network) to fetch the proof status and completed proof data.
-3. Once proofs have been generated for a sufficiently large range, aggregates range proofs and submits them on-chain.
+- `op-succinct-proposer`: Monitors L1 state to determine when to request a proof.
+Sends proof requests to the `op-succinct-server`.
+Once proofs have been generated for a sufficiently large range, aggregates range proofs into an aggregation proof.
+Submits the aggregation proof to the `OPSuccinctL2OutputOracle` contract which includes the L2 state outputs.

-We've packaged the `op-succinct-proposer` service in a docker-compose file to make it easier to run.
+We've packaged the `op-succinct` service in a docker compose file to make it easier to run.

+## Prerequisites

+### RPC Requirements

+Confirm that your RPC's have all of the required endpoints.
+More details can be found in the [prerequisites](./prerequisites.md#requirements) section.

+### Hardware Requirements

+We recommend the following hardware configuration for the `op-succinct` service containers:

+Using the docker compose file:

+- `op-succinct`: 16 vCPUs, 16GB RAM

+Running as separate containers:

+- `op-succinct-server`: 16 vCPUs, 16GB RAM
+- `op-succinct-proposer`: 1 vCPU, 4GB RAM

+For advanced configurations, depending on the number of concurrent requests you expect, you may need to increase the number of vCPUs and memory allocated to the `op-succinct-server` container.

-## 1) Environment Setup
+## Environment Setup

 Before starting the proposer, the following environment variables should be in your `.env` file.
 You should have already set up your environment when you deployed the L2 Output Oracle.
 If you have not done so, follow the steps in the [L2 Output Oracle](./l2-output-oracle.md) section.